-In particular, we like the American Express Blue Business Plus for its 15-month 0% intro APR period—that’s the longest promotional APR period you’ll find in a business credit card right now.
-After your 15 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
+In particular, we like the American Express Blue Business Plus for its 12-month 0% intro APR period.
+After your 12 interest-free months are up a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so check the issuer’s terms and conditions for the latest APR information.

 You don’t always need to use your business credit card on travel purchases to reap travel rewards.
 Well, sometimes you do—with the American Express Business Rewards Gold Card, for instance, users earn 3 points per $1 spent on airfare (among other categories), and they can redeem all those points for airfare.
 That’s a pretty great deal—assuming you often spend money on airfare.

 But what about the business owners who aren’t necessarily paying for travel expenses right now but want the option to do so in the future?